bert-MI4U/HAOS_Teletask_Bridge/readme.md

 select the Teletask Bridge from the App Store and install

 configure the config.json file (see [below](#configuration))
 use Studio Code Server (or other)
+Add the addon_configs folder.
-create a teletask folder in the /config folder create a config.json file copy the config.json contents below to this file.
+Run the app once, to create the slug subfolder create a config.json file in a teletask subfolder in this slug subfolder copy the config.json contents below to this file (as example).

 ## configuration